abelzhang115/abelzhang115/README.md

 ### Private Link
 - AWS PrivateLink simplifies the security of data shared with cloud-based applications by eliminating the exposure of data to the public Internet.
 AWS PrivateLink provides private connectivity between VPCs, AWS services, and on-premises applications, securely on the Amazon network.
 Private Link is utilized to create a private connection between an application that is fronted by an NLB in an account, and an Elastic Network Interface (ENI) in another account, without the need of VPC peering, and allowing the connections between the two to remain within the AWS network.

+### VPC endpoint
+A VPC endpoint allows you to privately connect your VPC to supported AWS services without requiring an Internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
+Endpoints are virtual devices that are horizontally scaled, redundant, and highly available VPC components.
+They allow communication between instances in your VPC and services without imposing availability risks or bandwidth constraints on your network traffic.

+VPC endpoints enable you to reduce data transfer charges resulting from network communication between private VPC resources (such as Amazon Elastic Cloud Compute—or EC2—instances) and AWS Services (such as Amazon Quantum Ledger Database, or QLDB).
+Without VPC endpoints configured, communications that originate from within a VPC destined for public AWS services must egress AWS to the public Internet in order to access AWS services.
+This network path incurs outbound data transfer charges.
+Data transfer charges for traffic egressing from Amazon EC2 to the Internet vary based on volume.
+With VPC endpoints configured, communication between your VPC and the associated AWS service does not leave the Amazon network.
+If your workload requires you to transfer significant volumes of data between your VPC and AWS, you can reduce costs by leveraging VPC endpoints.

 ## Storage